SemdiankinaHalyna/Automated-Feedback-Analysis/README.md

 2. **Preprocessing – preprocessed textual and numerical review data.**

-3. **Rating Distribution Analysis – built distribution and density plots to analyze the tendency towards positive/negative reviews.**
+3. **EDA – A plot of the distribution of review counts over time was created and built distribution and density plots to analyze the tendency towards positive/negative reviews.
+The top 10 universities with the highest average review ratings**

 4. **Sentiment Analysis – applied BERT model for sentiment classification and compared results with star ratings.**